aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/tabstopcollection/after/_index.md

 ### Returns

-A tab stop object or ``None`` if a suitable tab stop was not found.
+A tab stop object or ``null`` if a suitable tab stop was not found.

 ### Examples